OpenNebula/docs/source/installation_and_configuration/frontend_installation/install.rst

 | **docker-machine-opennebula**         | OpenNebula driver for Docker Machine                                                                          |
 +---------------------------------------+---------------------------------------------------------------------------------------------------------------+

-.. todo:: Correct link to docker-machine-opennebula (OpenNebula driver for Docker Machine <docker_machine_overview>`)
+There are also packages with debugging symbols for some platforms, e.g. ``openenbula-debuginfo`` on CentOS/RHEL and ``opennebula-dbgsym`` on Debian/Ubuntu.
+Other architecture-specific components might come with similarly named packages, please query your packaging database when necessary.

 .. note::

-   There are a few differencies in package names among distributions.
+   There are a few differences in package names among distributions.
 Those with varying package names contain mostly integration libraries and since they are for general use on installation hosts, their names are left to follow the distribution conventions.
 Find above the CentOS/RHEL/Fedora specific packages prefixed with "*rpm:*" and Debian/Ubuntu specific packages prefixed with "*deb:*".

 CentOS / RHEL / Fedora
 ----------------------